Unirep/Unirep/packages/docs/docs/circuits-api/circuits.md

 ## Prove Reputation Proof

-The prove reputation proof allows a user to prove a reputation balance in the state tree.
+The prove reputation proof allows a user to prove a reputation balance in the [state tree](../protocol/trees#state-tree).
 The user is not able to prove reputation received in the current epoch.
-The user can also optionally prove some minimum amount of reputation, maximum amount of reputation, net zero reputation (e.g. `posRep == negRep`), and their graffiti pre-image.
+The user can optionally prove some minimum amount of reputation, maximum amount of reputation, net zero reputation (e.g. `posRep == negRep`), and their graffiti pre-image.

 The `nonce` used to calculate the epoch key may optionally be revealed.
 This can be used to prevent users from executing an action multiple times using different epoch keys.